-What we see here is that the growth of the net interest payments from the late 1960s that we have discussed above is enough to cause the dividend share to continue to drop until 1988.
-After that falling interest payments combine with a continued and accelerated decrease in retained earnings 16 to allow this element of financialization, the continually sharply rising payout of dividends.
+Figure 8 considers the same issue of dividend payouts, but now considering dividends as part of the three-way division of after-tax profits.
+What we see here is that the growth of net interest payments from the late 1960s that we have discussed above is enough to cause the dividend share to continue to drop until 1988.
+After that, falling interest payments combine with a continued and accelerated decrease in retained earnings14 to allow this element of financialization, the continually sharply rising payout of dividends.

-F. The Share of the Financial Sector in the Whole Corporate Business Sector

-All the considerations above together suggest that under neoliberalism there has been a restructuring of capitalism involving a greatly increased transfer of profits produced in the non financial sector to the financial sector.
-Such an increased transfer would cause one to expect that the financial sector would grow relative to the non financial sector.
-Figures 9 to 12 compare the two sectors four different ways: by value added, before-tax profits, after-tax profits and non residential assets.
-Figures 9, 10 and 11 all show an acceleration of growth of the financial share in the mid 1960s and then a further acceleration in the mid 1990s.
-17 Figure 12 finds the initial acceleration to begin by the beginning of the 1960s and the further acceleration to occur by the mid 1980s.
-The two common conclusions from all of these comparisons of interest to this study are that the financial sector began to grow in size relative to the non financial sector before neoliberalism, and that it then accelerated under the latter.
-A final important result from these figures is that all measures find that the relative growth of the financial sector has stopped.
-While it is not clearly declining, it appears to have stabilized.
-Three of the measures place this near cessation of relative growth in the early 2000s, though one places it in the early 1990s.
+2.6 The Share of the Financial Sector in the Whole Corporate Business Sector.
+All the considerations above together suggest that under neoliberalism there has been a restructuring of capitalism involving a greatly increased transfer of profits produced in the non-financial sector to the financial sector.
+Such an increased transfer would cause one to expect that the financial sector would grow relative to the nonfinancial sector.
+Figures 9 to 12 compare the two sectors four different ways: by value added, before-tax profits, after-tax profits and non-residential assets.
+Figures 9, 10 and 11 all show an acceleration of growth of the financial share in the mid-1960s, and then a further acceleration in the mid-1990s.
+15 Figure 12 finds the initial acceleration to begin by the beginning of the 1960s and the further acceleration to occur by the mid-1980s.
+The two common conclusions from all of these comparisons of interest to this study are that the financial sector began to grow in size relative to the non-financial sector before neoliberalism, and that it then accelerated under the latter.
+A final important result is that all measures show that the relative growth of the financial sector has stopped.
+While it is not clearly declining in size, it appears to have stabilized.
+Three of the measures